ZpokenWeb3/zk-light-client-implementation/README.md

 ## Implementation of Near Protocol ZK light client

-## Headers proving of epoch blocks
+## Proving next_bp_hash

-#### To prove that an arbitrary block was indeed included in blockchain, we want to prove that a set of validator that produced that block is valid and actual take place in calculating `next_bp_hash`
+#### To prove that an arbitrary block was indeed included in the blockchain, we want to prove that a set of validator that produced that block is valid and actually take place in calculating `next_bp_hash`

 #### Let's consider arbitrary block from the [Near Explorer](https://explorer.near.org/blocks/qzPg1pgc96QvWFPVeERhjcPi5MfjDnFx7jWHMhDsvFV) and its hash `qzPg1pgc96QvWFPVeERhjcPi5MfjDnFx7jWHMhDsvFV`

-Underpinning idea is to replicate near core's logic for calculating `next_bp_hash` and compare it to the real values obtained from blockchain through RPC commands.
+The underpinning idea is to replicate the Near core's logic for calculating `next_bp_hash` and compare it to the real values obtained from the blockchain through RPC commands.
 The logic is the following:

 ```rust
    pub fn compute_bp_hash(